“NEW TECH Yard Hydrant”

 making things more useful

-The colors of the hydrant shown in this photo are gray and moss green.
 The bottom section is dark gray, as a guide to bury depth.
-Moss green is the color on top, presenting an aesthetic look.
+In this photo moss green is the color on top, but it can easily be changed.

-Let’s start at the bottom.
-The brass alloy valve which controls the water into and out of the hydrant is configured very differently than what’s found in typical pump-handle style yard hydrants.
+Let’s start at the bottom with the rigid plastic valve housing.
+Inside is a brass alloy valve which controls the water into and out of the hydrant.
+It works differently than what’s found in typical pump-handle style yard hydrants.
+But, like the typical pump-handle style hydrants, water flow volume control is accomplished by what you attach to the hydrant, not the valve in the hydrant itself.

 These photos show the main outside protective tube in three sections.
 Making it in two sections gives a simpler cleaner look, if that’s important to you.